15 Fun San Antonio Museums With Free Admission

 Keep in mind that, while general admission grants access to most exhibits, there may be fees associated with certain special exhibits or programs.
 As always, check on the website or talk with the front desk staff if you want the most up-to-date information.

-The DoSeum also offers free parking on-site but they only have limited parking space so go early to secure parking.
+The DoSeum also offers free parking on-site but it is limited, so get there early to secure parking.

 WEBSITE | 2800 Broadway, San Antonio, TX 78209